luismendoza-ec/lu8-docs/README.md

 ### Programming
 * [Assembly](docs/ASM.md) - Lu8 assembly language reference
+* [Lua](docs/LUA.md) - Lua programming guide for Lu8
 * [ROM](docs/ROM.md) - Creating and loading ROM files
 * [BIOS](docs/BIOS.md) - System boot process and BIOS functions
 * [Palette](docs/PALETTE.md) - Color system and custom palettes

 ## Current Status

 Lu8 is already functional and actively growing.
-You can boot into a BIOS, write and run programs in Lu8 Assembly, build games like **Pong**, and hear sound via a real APU.
+You can boot into a BIOS, write and run programs in Lu8 Assembly or Lua, build games like **Pong**, and hear sound via a real APU.
 The environment includes a live code editor, virtual shell, and debugging tools.

 The project is still under heavy development, but its foundation is solid and extensible.